pdmosses/metaborg.github.io/docs/howtos/statix/migrating-to-concurrent-solver.md

 decreasing analysis times significantly.
 Statix libraries can be generated and linked by following three steps.

-As a first step, use the `#gui Spoofax ‣ Statix ‣ Make project library` menu on a file in your library project to export its scope graph.
+As a first step, use the `#!gui Spoofax ‣ Statix ‣ Make project library` menu on a file in your library project to export its scope graph.
 A `project.stxlib` file will now appear in the root directory of that project.